xnham/weekendprojects/src/content/essays/software-for-one.md

 The startup playbook changes dramatically.
 Finding product-market fit becomes less critical when your "market" is potentially a single person.
 The pressure to "grow or die" diminishes when profitability doesn't depend on massive scale.
 A long tail of micro-software businesses becomes viable, serving incredibly specific needs for tiny user bases.

-For users, the promise is revolutionary: technology that truly adapts to humans, rather than humans adapting to technology.
+For users, the promise is comforting: technology that truly adapts to humans, rather than humans adapting to technology.
 Software that feels like it was built just for you—because it actually was.

-The future of software isn't just personalized; it's personal.
+The future of software isn't just personalized; it's singularly yours.